KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 5.  **Disclose the Mistake:** Come forward and honestly explain the mistake to Dr. Benjamin as soon as possible.
 Transparency is key to maintaining trust and taking corrective steps.
-6.  **Learn and Teach:** We\'ll analyze the mistake together to understand what went wrong and how to prevent it from happening again.
+6.  **Learn and Teach:** We'll analyze the mistake together to understand what went wrong and how to prevent it from happening again.
 We will share this learning experience with the team to benefit everyone.

 ### Problems Happen (Not Necessarily Mistakes)

-Sometimes, problems happen that aren\'t anyone\'s fault.
-For example software version changes that break a computational pipeline or a software update on the computing cluster has unexpectedly interrupted an analysis.
+Sometimes, problems happen that aren't anyone's fault.
+For example, a software version change may break a computational pipeline, or an update on the computing cluster may unexpectedly interrupt an analysis.
 The key is to communicate and collaborate to find solutions.
 If a problem happens, you can follow the above steps (2-6) to help troubleshoot.